beyondstorage/go-storage/docs/rfcs/729-redesign-http-signer.md

 }
 ```

-- `Read` and `Write` (add `Multiparter` related operations if needed) are the supported operations for now.
+- `Read` and `Write` (add `Multiparter` related operations if needed) are the supported signature operations for now.
 Other operations SHOULD be introduced by new GSP.
 - Compared to the corresponding basic operation, the parameters of the `HTTPSinger` operations have the following differences:
   - `expire` is required.
   - `io.Reader` typed parameter for write operations or `io.Writer` typed parameter for read operations SHOULD be removed.